 5. Walk or bike across the Golden Gate Bridge

-Fort Point was built during the Gold Rush to protect the Bay against foreign attack and is now a National Historic Site.
-You can learn all about it during a free guided tour, where they’ll probably also point out that it’s where Kim Novak leapt into the Bay in Hitchcock’s Vertigo.
+“The Pride of the Pacific” as it was once called was built during the Gold Rush to defend the Bay against hostile warships that never arrived and is now a National Historic Site.
+You can learn all about it during a free guided tour, where they’ll probably also point out that it’s where Kim Novak leaped into the Bay in Hitchcock’s Vertigo.

 7. Bike the Wiggle